dist1ll/pomcpp/README.md

 # Pommerman C++ Environment
+*Note: This repository is officially discontinued.
+The new version [pomcpp2](https://github.com/jw3il/pomcpp2) is being developed by Jannis Weil.
+His implementation adds new features and fixes several bugs.*

 This repository is an open-source re-implementation of the [Pommerman](https://www.pommerman.com/) multi-agent RL environment.
 Its aim is to provide a blazing fast alternative to the current python backend - ideally to make computationally expensive methods like tree search a feasible.
 The simulation has no heap allocations.
 This is how the C++ side currently looks like.